 If you don’t know what to do with it, don’t buy it

-Yes, dried beans are cheaper than canned, but are you really going to soak them over night?
-Don’t get too ambitious, otherwise you’ll just end up ordering take out.
+Yes, dried beans are cheaper than canned, but are you really going to soak them overnight?
+Don’t get too ambitious, otherwise, you’ll just end up ordering take out.
 Keep in mind things like pre-cut vegetables (you know, the ones wrapped in plastic wrap) are way more expensive than veggies you’ll have to chop yourself.
 But sometimes things like pre-packaged/washed lettuce will make dinner come together much easier.
 Decide what you have time for, and plan accordingly.
 I personally love kale that is pre-cut and washed, but I don’t mind dicing my own peppers and onions.
 (They also keep a lot longer that way!)

-Know what things cost (+You get what you pay for)
+Know what things cost

 I’m not saying you need to go to every grocery store in town for the best price, but decide what is worth your money.
-I love certain things from the farmers market, so its worth it to me to pay a little bit more.
+I love certain things from the farmers market, so it’s worth it to me to pay a little bit more.
 Check out some of your staple grocery items and see if there is a store brand that costs a little less.

-That said, in college I lived of Kroger Carbmaster yogurt.
+That said, in college, I lived of Kroger Carbmaster yogurt.
 It’s like $0.40 a cup.
 And it’s full of a bunch of random preservatives, chemicals, and flavorings.
 It’s worth it to me, to pay a little bit more for Greek yogurt that doesn’t contain things I can’t pronounce.
 Know what things cost and why you’re paying more or less.

 What does all this mean?
 Well for me, I’ve basically cut my grocery spending in half this month, saving me about $150 bucks.
 That’s $150!
 That’s a lot of money, my friends.
 But I’ve still been able to cook dinner for friends, try out new recipes, and pick up my favorite local groceries at the farmer’s market.